 - Shoe cleaner

 We could go on and on about vinegar.
-Instead, we’re going to focus exclusively on its benefits in your washing machine.
+Instead, we’re going to focus on its benefits for your washing machine.
 With so many trending tutorials about using vinegar to obtain cleaner clothes, many homeowners are left with dozens of questions.
 Is vinegar safe to use in your washing machine?
-Is vinegar a good fabric softener, or is it a myth?
+Is vinegar a good fabric softener?
+Or is this all a myth?
 Let’s explore.

 Safe to use in both standard and high-efficiency washers, vinegar is beneficial to septic tanks and good for the environment.
 Vinegar contains acetic acid that brightens, softens, and eliminates odors in your laundry.